What is involved in administering an estate and how long will it take?

 - To charge a fixed fee based on a percentage of the value of the estate.

-As stated above, the size and nature of each estate is different and, therefore, it is very difficult to give an indication of what our fee would be without knowing all of the details of the actual case.
-Nevertheless, we would expect that our fee for dealing with the administration of an estate worth between £500,000.00 and £1 million and comprising of a house, half a dozen bank accounts and a shareholding would be between £6,000.00 and £10,500.00 plus VAT if the first pricing option was chosen.
-If the second option was selected then the likely fee would be between £8,250.00 and £12,750.00 plus VAT and if the third one was picked then the fee would be £15,000.00 plus VAT.
+As stated above, the size and nature of each estate is different and, therefore, it is very difficult to give an indication of what our fee would be in each case without knowing all of the details first.
+Nevertheless, we would expect that our fee for dealing with the administration of an estate worth less than £325,000 and comprising of a property, 2 or 3 bank accounts and a shareholding in a listed company would be between £2,500 and £3,500 plus VAT if the first of the pricing options set out above was chosen.
+If the second option was selected then the likely fee would be between £3,000.00 and £4,000.00 plus VAT and if the third one was picked then the fee would be £5,000.00 plus VAT.
 These fee estimates do not include:

 - Any disbursements (see below).